NEU-Libraries/m-library-website/_posts/2013-07-11-text-a-librarian.md

 ---
 layout: post
 title: Text a Librarian
 permalink: /text_a_librarian.html
+published: false
 ---

 1. Text us at 66746.
 2. Begin your message with the word **husky**.
 3. Type your question.